safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 Click **Save**.

+!!! note
-> Note on Port Isolation: **Do not change** the Port Isolation defaults in this tab or in the Port Isolation tab.
+    **Port Isolation:** Do not change the Port Isolation defaults in this tab or in the Port Isolation tab.
+Leave them as is, per your working setup. **Do not change** the Port Isolation defaults in this tab or in the Port Isolation tab.
 Leave them as is, per your working setup.

 ## Step 4.
 Per-Port Behavior (SwOS → VLAN tab)
 Configure each port: